TABLEALL

 フロリレージュ

-If you are wondering if the hype around Florilege of Michelin and Asia’s 50 Best is deserved, it is – totally and undeniably.
+If you are wondering if the hype around Florilege Asia’s 50 Best is deserved, it is – totally and undeniably.
 Allow yourself to be woven into Florilege’s beautiful anthology of stories presented by a Japanese culinary ambassador and leader of French cuisine in Tokyo.
 Every plate is a stunning display of culinary artistry wowing guests in both presentation and flavor.
 Overflowing with originality, the art of Florilege cuisine is beguiling — it draws you in and stays with you forever.

 Florilege is the French word for an anthology, or a collection of poems, writing or songs, and the flower-like logo is a woven design of the letter F in calligraphy characters.
 Just one street back from the busy Gaien-Nishi Dori in the Gaienmae area of central Tokyo, strolling down a diagonal street, it instantly feels quieter and more peaceful.
 Groups of friends and couples walk arm-in-arm, making their way to the various bars and eateries in the area with excited anticipation.
 Proceed down the steps to the below-street level location and the lighting is low.
 Earthy brown floor-to-ceiling curtains hanging all around give you the impression that you’re backstage at a show.
 That is until you are led to your table and realize you have front row seats!